zhangyang223/YangYangBot/README.md

 * added a mini game called bepp.
 * fixed when adding a playlist, sometimes still run into a problem that play list not added initially but added again later.
 * feature: keep the song queue and move to next song without deleting, change queue display to indicate current song position, add jump to set current song, add back, fix np
+* feature：support search result and select song based on search result.

 ## Todo
-* feature：support search result and select song based on search result.
 * optimize adding playlist.  when adding a long playlist, it takes a while.
-* investigate into adding a database support.
+- investigate into adding persistence support:
+-- which songs are added by which user
+-- current queue, for each song, including videoID, name, duration.

 * identify the audio stream and prefer opus first.
 * try to link up a radio site(possible?), https://listen.moe/
 * sometimes during playback, the connection is lost.
 Needs an auto reconnection and start playing from where it was left off.